Kids handwriting practice 7 to 8 years.

 Ethan continues to enjoy drawing.
 Handwriting is still not his favourite subject but he no longer tries to avoid it.

 There is a right and a wrong way to improving handwriting

 How handwriting practice at home, can you improve your kids aged 7 to 8 years’ handwriting?

 Imagine that there is a cat sitting on a line.
 Its head goes up to the top of the line.
-Its tail goes below the line.
-Tall letters need to go up to the cat’s ears.
+The cats tail goes below the line.
+Tall letters go up to the cat’s ears.
 Letters that go below the line e.g. the letter p, go down to the cat’s tail.
-This is how the cat can teach letter size.
+This is how the ‘cat’ can teach letter size.

 Writing on this paper reduces the size of finger gaps that were previously taught for word spaces.
 A square grid provides a visual guide.
 Helping your child to improve their letter legibility.

-These games help develop eye-hand coordination and pencil control skills but in a fun way.
+These games help develop eye hand coordination and pencil control skills but in a fun way.
 Both are essentials for handwriting excellence.

-CrosswordsYou can help teach letter-size to your child by encouraging them to do crosswords.
-The boxes in which they have to write the letters acts as a visual guide.
+You can help with teaching letter size to your child by encouraging them to do crosswords.
+The boxes in which they have to write the letters act as a visual guide.
 It will help them write with smaller letters.

-Mistakes (what not to do when doing handwriting practice with your child)
+Mistakes (what NOT to do when doing handwriting practice with your child)

 A slouching child